ggarikipati/ENG220-Group-021/README.md

 ## Project Details

 This project was developed using **Streamlit** and **Python**.
-Although group members had no prior Python experience, code was adapted and edited with assistance from ChatGPT.
+Although group members had no prior Python experience, the code was adapted and edited with assistance from ChatGPT.
+The dashboards provide interactive and visual insights to help users understand the environmental data better.

+### Updates
+- **Navigation:** The homepage now includes clear instructions for navigating using the sidebar (accessible via the arrow in the top-left corner).
+- **Dashboard Descriptions:** Each dashboard has been clearly described and linked for easy access.
+- **Consistent Styling:** The homepage and dashboard buttons have been styled uniformly to enhance user experience.

 ### Team Members
 - **Sumo Alexandre**